rust-lang/nomicon/src/vec-layout.md

 # fn main() {}
 ```

-If you don't care about the null-pointer optimization, then you can use the
+If you don't care about the null-pointer optimization, then you can use `*const T`.
+For most code, using `*mut T` would also be perfectly reasonable.
+However this chapter is focused on providing an implementation that matches the
-stable code.
-However we will be designing the rest of the code around enabling
+quality of the one in the standard library, so we will be designing the rest of
+the code around using Shared.

-this optimization.
-It should be noted that `Unique::new` is unsafe to call, because
+Lastly, it should be noted that `Shared::new` is unsafe to call, because
 putting `null` inside of it is Undefined Behavior.
-Our stable Unique doesn't
-need `new` to be unsafe because it doesn't make any interesting guarantees about
-its contents.

-[ownership]: ownership.html
+Code that doesn't use Shared
+has no such concern.

+[variance]: variance.html